DanyaGTx/DanyaGTx/README.md

 ### HTML
 - Strong knowledge of HTML;
 - I have an understanding of semantic layout;
-- I use HTML tags according to their semantics.
+- I use HTML tags according to their semantics;
-- I can do responsive templates
+- I can do responsive templates;

 ### CSS
 - I am able to create adaptive layout using media expressions;
 - I prefer flexbox layout, I can also use grid;
-- I know the basic principles of BEM methodology.
+- I know the basic principles of BEM methodology;
-- Have experience with the Sass preprocessor
+- Have experience with the Sass preprocessor;

 ### JavaScript
 - I know the basic JS data structures;